scaleapi/javascript/README.md

   <a name="whitespace--chains"></a><a name="18.6"></a>
   - [19.6](#whitespace--chains) Use indentation when making long method chains (more than 2 method chains).
-Use a leading dot, which emphasizes that the line is a method call, not a new statement. eslint: [`newline-per-chained-call`](https://eslint.org/docs/rules/newline-per-chained-call) [`no-whitespace-before-property`](https://eslint.org/docs/rules/no-whitespace-before-property)
+Use a leading dot, which emphasizes that the line is a method call, not a new statement. eslint: [`newline-per-chained-call`](https://eslint.org/docs/rules/newline-per-chained-call) [`no-whitespace-before-property`](https://eslint.org/docs/rules/no-whitespace-before-property) (todo enable newline-per-chained-call)

     ```javascript
     // bad